 Akiko’s Restaurant (Chinatown)

-Not to be confused with Akiko’s Sushi, Akiko’s Restaurant is an intimate omakase bar in Chinatown serving up raw fish sourced from Japan’s infamous Tsukiji Fish Market as well as local purveyors.
+Not to be confused with Akiko’s Sushi, Akiko’s Restaurant is an intimate omakase bar near Chinatown serving up raw fish sourced from Japan’s infamous Tsukiji Fish Market and local purveyors.
 Pull up a seat at the chef’s counter and savor the hon maguro akami (lean bluefin tuna) from Kyoto, the freshness of the Hokkaido scallops, and the richness of the Santa Barbara uni (sea urchin) while you marvel at the chefs’ skillfully choreographed moves.
-For the restaurant reopening, a $250 seasonal omakase menu is available — including six to seven small courses and ten pieces of nigiri, plus dessert.
-This is definitely a meal reserved for the most special of occasions.
+The $250 seasonal omakase menu includes six to seven small courses and ten pieces of nigiri, plus dessert.
+This is a meal reserved for the most special of occasions.

 Empress by Boon (Chinatown)

-A hot new restaurant opening on June 18, Empress by Boon is a modern Cantonese destination from chef Ho Chee Boon, formerly the executive chef of Hakkasan with more than 25 years of experience under his belt.
-In taking over the 7,500-square-foot space that once held Empress of China — a fine-dining Chinese banquet hall that served the community for nearly half a century — Boon hopes to continue the venue’s legacy.
+One of the hottest new restaurant openings of 2021, Empress by Boon is a modern Cantonese destination from chef Ho Chee Boon, with more than 25 years of experience under his belt including as the executive chef of Hakkasan.
+In taking over the 7,500-square-foot space that once held Empress of China — a historic Chinese banquet hall that served the community for nearly half a century — Boon hopes to continue the venue’s legacy.
 He enlisted a UK-based design firm to revive the space with royal blue sofas and geometric screens, with seats facing a skyline view.
-For a limited time from June 18 to July 19, Empress by Boon will have a five-course prix fixe menu at $68; book your spot now as reservations are filling up fast.
+Empress by Boon has a five-course prix fixe menu at $98; book your spot now as reservations fill up fast.

 State Bird Provisions (Western Addition)